stanislavb/webhookmq/README.md

-# Receive webhooks and put them into a message queue
+# WebhookMQ
-Built in python using Django for web requests and kombu for message queue handling.
+Receive webhooks and put them into a message queue Built in python using Django for web requests and kombu for message queue handling.

 ## Message queues supported